-Professional wrestlers are forced to make huge sacrifices, especially when it comes to time away from their loved ones.
-For those who have children, the strain of being on the road for the better part of an entire year can drive a huge wedge in between parent and child.
-However, the children of many wrestlers grow up idolising their Superstar parents and eventually make the decision to follow in their parent's footsteps.
+WWE Superstars are forced to make huge sacrifices, especially when it comes to time away from their loved ones.
+For those who have children, the strain of being on the road for the better part of an entire year can drive a huge wedge between parent and child.
+However, the children of many wrestlers grow up idolizing their parents and eventually make the decision to follow in their footsteps to become wrestlers.

 Sometimes you will hear of stories where wrestlers try to persuade their children to opt for a different way of life.
-Essentially, they just do not want to see their kids go through the struggles that they faced by being on the road so much.
+Essentially, they just don’t want to see their kids go through the struggles that they face by being on the road so much.
 But with that said, there are some who genuinely support their child's desire to follow in their footsteps.
 In fact, many even offer their services and knowledge to help train their child.

 In this column, we are going to take a look at some of the other former WWE Superstars who have children that are following in their footsteps.
-This is our list of 7 former WWE Superstars who you didn't realise had children working in the wrestling business today.
+Here's our list of eight former WWE Superstars who you didn't realize had children working in the wrestling business today.